Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

   - `N0`: array of initial populations `[3 6 9 12 15]`
   - `K`: carrying capacity (60)
   - `lamda`: growth factor (7)
-- Calls `ex10_1simulate(params)` to simulate population growth over generations and stores the result in `Population`.
+- Calls `PopulationSimulationStruct(params)` to simulate population growth over generations and stores the result in `Population`.
-- Calls `ex10_2plot(params, Population)` to create a heat map of population sizes over time and stores the axes handle in `Handle`.
+- Calls `PopulationHeatMapPlot(params, Population)` to create a heat map of population sizes over time and stores the axes handle in `Handle`.

 **Purpose:**
 - Demonstrates the full workflow of simulating population dynamics for multiple initial populations.